 If you want a more adventurous way to see it, you could take a gyrocopter over it - like we did - and see it in full glory with the stunning blue sea below.
 Keep an eye on Groupon for deals, but otherwise get in touch with Gryocopter Illawarra for a unique flying experience.

 It looks pretty scary but it was one of the best things we did around Sydney!
 We even saw seals, a huge pod of dolphins and plenty of rays.

 Fun things to do in Sydney and Splurges

 Take a helicopter ride

-It's not cheap, but a helicopter ride over Sydney Harbour and the beaches is something you'll never forget.
+It's not cheap, but a helicopter ride over the Harbour and the beaches is a truly unforgettable thing to do in Sydney.
 The views from above are simply astonishing and on a sunny day you'll see the azure blue water shine.
 We loved it so much, that we did it twice!

 The shortest rides tend to be around 15 minutes and will take you over the harbour, if you have a little more to spend go for the 30 minute route which also takes you over the famous beaches, including Bondi and Manly.
 If photography is really important to you some companies will allow you to pay a surcharge of $50 for the front seat.